flowxo/generator-flowxo/app/templates/_README.md

 # Generate a new method
 yo flowxo:method

-# Watch files for changes, running style checks and unit tests on change
+# Watch files for changes and running style checks on change
 grunt

-# Run unit tests
-grunt test

 # Create/renew an authentication file
 grunt auth